Larry Semon: Career

+Oliver Hardy recalled how Larry Semon would always think big and spend accordingly:

+He helped bring about his own downfall.
+I can remember one instance that was typical.
+Understand this now.
+We were doing a two-reeler called The Sawmill, Just a regular two-reeler, to be done on a regular two-reel budget, which wasn't a lot.
+But Larry took us up on location and I mean location.
+It was a North Woods picture, and Larry took a very big company up into the wilds of the California mountains.
+He built -- believe it or not, he built permanent log cabins and buildings for a full company with all the comforts of life, and we spent about three months on that picture.
+Vitagraph after a while insisted that he become his own producer because they just weren't going to foot all those bills.
+And then when the bills started to come in, he'd worry -- but then he was always worrying, and the funny thing is that he was never able to figure out why things weren't going well for him.

 Semon also spent freely in his personal life, with frequent long-distance travel.
 Director Norman Taurog recalled that by the mid-1920s Semon would hand a script to him and then depart for New York, leaving Taurog to film the script with stunt double Bill Hauber impersonating Semon.
 Upon Semon's return to Hollywood, Taurog would film close-ups of Semon to fit into the action filmed with Hauber.

 Semon tried to reverse his money problems by entering the more lucrative field of feature films.
-He produced and starred in a few features in the mid-1920s, including the financial disaster The Wizard of Oz in 1925; by 1927, however, he was back in short subjects released through Educational Pictures.
-After filing for bankruptcy in March 1928, Semon returned to vaudeville.
-While traveling on the vaudeville circuit, he suffered a nervous breakdown and went back to Los Angeles.
+He produced and starred in a few features in the mid-1920s, including the financial disaster The Wizard of Oz in 1925, remembered today for the appearance of Oliver Hardy as the Tin Woodsman.
+His last starring feature, for Pathé release, was Spuds, a military comedy released on April 10, 1927.